What You Need to Know

 Start Simple with a Home Kit

-Most homeowners begin with an affordable home test kit.
-It’s quick, accurate, and shows whether or not a Radon Mitigation System should be installed in your home.
+Most homeowners begin with an affordable home test kit - available online or at most hardware stores.
+It’s quick, accurate, and shows whether or not a radon mitigation system should be installed in your home.

 Best Practices for Accurate Testing